Skip to main content

 Taking a closer look we can see the reason for the high ratios are the very low denominators.
 And this is the whole problem we are trying to solve here, very often when analyzing huge volumes of data there will be these outliers which creep up the order and prevent us from seeing the actual patterns clearly.

-Let's apply a Measure Filter to remove all ratios where B < 100, so we can get a more representative order.
+Let's apply a Measure Filter to find all ratios where B > 100, so we can get a more representative order.

 And sure enough, we get a very different top ratios from a different set of countries.